-- Explain the role of our diet on brain function
+- Describe the role our diet has on brain function

-- Reflect on the role of psychological and neurobiological factors in our food choices
+- Identify the role of psychological and neurobiological factors in our food choices

-- Reflect on the possible causes (biological, social, psychological) of unhealthy and pathological eating behaviours
+- Evaluate the possible causes (biological, social, psychological) of unhealthy and pathological eating behaviours

-- Describe the connection between the brain and our digestive system (gut)
+- Explain the connection between the brain and our digestive system (gut)